Mark Frankel: Personal life

 In 1990, Frankel's older brother Joe died in an aircraft accident.

 In 1991, he married French advertising account executive Caroline Besson.
 They had two children, Fabien and Max.
 Their second son was born after Frankel's death.

 Death

-On 24 September 1996, the 34-year-old Frankel died in a traffic accident from injuries sustained when he was hit by a lorry.
+On 24 September 1996, the 34-year-old Frankel died in a traffic crash from injuries sustained when he was hit by a lorry driver.

 The funeral service was carried out at Kingston Liberal Synagogue and was attended by friends, co-stars, and professional colleagues, including actor Jason Isaacs and director Gary Sinyor.